proxmox/proxmox-backup/docs/administration-guide.rst

   backed up.
 It can happen, for example, that you back up an entire system, using a key on that system.
 If the system then becomes inaccessable for any reason and needs to be restored, this will not be possible as the encryption key will be lost along with the broken system.
+In preparation for the worst case scenario, you should consider keeping a paper copy of this key locked away in a safe place.

 Restoring Data
 ~~~~~~~~~~~~~~